 - Lower pulley for bicep curls, rows

-- Also includes removable curl pad that can be used for preacher curls (if you are unfamiliar with preacher curls, click here to learn how to do them correctly… a great exercise for biceps!)
+- Also includes removable curl pad that can be used for preacher curls (if you are unfamiliar with preacher curls, click here to learn how to do them correctly… a great exercise for biceps)

 The XMark Functional Trainer Cable Machine

 Having this bad boy in your home gym would definitely make all of your friends jealous.
-This cable machine looks like it is right out of the local gym.
+This cable machine looks like it’s right out of the local gym.

-I love pull ups for upper body strengthening.
-Well, this system has a very nice pull up bar included.
+I love pull ups for upper body strengthening and this system has a very nice pull up bar included.

-- 2 8″ hand straps
+- 2 x 8″ hand straps

-- 2 17″ long strap handles
+- 2 x 17″ long strap handles

 - A tricep rope